c4cs/c4cs.github.io/_commands/ubuntu/useradd.md

 ~~~

- * By default, 'useradd' creates accounts that never expire
+ * By default, `useradd` creates accounts that never expire
  * The `-e` flag option allows you to create temporary accounts
  * Use the date in YYYY-MM-DD format for desired date